 Nope, no wimmins driving all the highway here

 Now before you bust out screencaps of things I’ve written and draw MSPaint arrows on them to prove my agenda, I’ll point out that there’s a precedent for this sort of thing happening.
-Games like City Connection and Ninja Princess had their title altered and/or promotional materials adjusted to hide the fact that you’re playing a girl until your coin’s in the machine (and a complete gender change in the Master System port).
+Games like City Connection and Ninja Princess had their title altered and/or promotional materials adjusted to hide the fact that you’re playing a girl until your coin’s in the machine (and a total gender change for the Master System port, in Ninja Princess’s case).
 Legendary Wings’s heroine got a complete gender swap as well in the first overseas version of the game.
 Taito wasn’t immune to this nonsense, either: Ptolemy was redrawn in promotional art of The Fairyland Story to be a male elf.

 So yeah, seeing as how there’s a history of gender hiding/altering happening, I have pretty good reason to believe that at least part of the reason why the story scenes are gone is to conceal that the lead character is a woman.
 At least we’re past that as an industry, right…?

 Strangely, even though they dumped all of the story, they overlooked this particular stage in the localization process.
 Uh, whoops.

 A secret code

 There’s one hidden code for this game.
 If you hold Up and the two buttons while pressing start, you’ll see this slide down onto the screen into the middle of the intro:

 If you’ve triggered this code, the first encounter with Gun Can will also have its text changed to comments about the staff.